 The exuberant Jaisalmer desert festival is a wonderful opportunity to experience the sandstone city of Jaisalmer and surroundings at their magical best.
 For three days in late January/early February, you can enjoy a host of weird and wacky activities.

 Karni Mata Festival: Rat Festival of Bikaner

 The famous 600 year-old Karni Mata temple, near Bikaner in Rajasthan, is home to thousands of rats.
 Twice a year, pilgrims flock to the Karni Mata temple to worship Goddess Durga and her incarnations, in the form of the rats.

-The Indian state of Kerala is filled with temples that are renowned for their elaborate and exotic festivals.
-The main attraction at these Kerala temple festivals is the elephants.
+Kerala temple festivals are elaborate and exotic.
+The main attraction at these festivals is the elephants.

 Kila Raipur Rural Olympics: Rural Sports Festival in Punjab

 The Kila Raipur Rural Olympics is a rural sports festival that's grown over six decades, to become a sports bonanza that attracts competitors from around the globe.
 Bullocks, camels, dogs, mules, and other animals competing in highly professional events must be seen to be believed!

 Guide to 2014 Krishna Janmashtami Govinda Festival

 The festival of Krishna Janmashtami, also known as Govinda, is a celebration of Lord Krishna's birthday.
 Lord Krisha is revered for his wisdom about how to live life on Earth.